Sticker, Cornwall: Village history

 John Wesley, founder of Methodism, preached at Sticker in August 1785, when the Methodist theologian Adam Clarke was one of the circuit ministers for the village.
 A Methodist chapel in Lower Sticker was built by miners in their spare time in 1836.
 A second chapel was built in Sticker in 1876.

 An Anglican church was designed by architect George Edmund Street in 1848/49, but was never built.
 The current St Mark's Mission Church was designed by James Piers St Aubyn and opened in 1877.
 St Mark's is a chapel of ease for the parish church at St Mewan.

 One of the oldest establishments in the village is the Hewas Inn, formerly the Great Hewas Inn, which was rebuilt in 1825 and is now a Grade II listed building.

 The village today

 Since the 1960s, large numbers of bungalows and housing estates have been built in and around the village, which is within commuting distance of St Austell and Truro.
 As a result, Sticker now has around 450 homes, a population of about 1150 and an electorate of around 850.
 It has a shop and post office and a regular bus service to St Austell, Truro and the surrounding villages.
 The village hall is maintained and run by Sticker Village Association.
-St Mark's church and the Methodist chapel have community halls.
+St Mark's church also has a community hall.

 David Tremlett, the conceptual artist, grew up in Sticker.